-The COVID-19 Treatment Guidelines Panel recommends against the use of interferons for the treatment of patients with severe and critical COVID-19, except in a clinical trial (AIII).
-There are insufficient data to recommend either for or against the use of interferon-beta for the treatment of early (i.e., <7 days from symptom onset) mild and moderate COVID-19.
+The COVID-19 Treatment Guidelines Panel recommends against the use of interferons for the treatment of patients with severe or critical COVID-19, except in a clinical trial (AIII).
+There are insufficient data to recommend either for or against the use of interferon beta for the treatment of early (i.e., <7 days from symptom onset) mild and moderate COVID-19.

-Studies have shown that there was no benefit when interferons were used in patients with other coronavirus infections (i.e., Middle East respiratory syndrome [MERS], severe acute respiratory syndrome [SARS]) with severe or critical disease, and the significant toxicities of interferons outweigh the potential for benefit.
-Interferons may have antiviral activity early in the course of the infection.
+Studies have shown no benefit of interferons in patients with other coronavirus infections (i.e., Middle East respiratory syndrome [MERS], severe acute respiratory syndrome [SARS]) who have severe or critical disease.
+In addition, interferons have significant toxicities that outweigh the potential for benefit.
+Interferons may have antiviral activity early in the course of infection.
+However, there is insufficient data to assess the potential benefit of interferon use during early disease versus the toxicity risks.